dwarvesf/playbook/engineering/frontend/tech-ecosystem.md

 ### SWR

-We use [SWR](https://swr.vercel.app/) to be the main way of retrieving data in React apps.
+We use [SWR](https://swr.vercel.app/) as the caching layer for the backend data to ensure the UI will be always fast and reactive.
 The strategy is to first return the data from cache (stale), then send the fetch request (revalidate), and finally, come with the up-to-date data.
-With SWR, components will get a stream of data updates constantly and automatically.
-And the UI will be always fast and reactive.
+The data can be dynamic and self-updated overtime.
 It features:

 - [x] Transport and protocol agnostic data fetching
 - [x] Fast page navigation